 Casad Dam is located approximately 10 miles from downtown Bremerton in a protected watershed.
 The dam is a concrete arch structure completed in 1957.
 It is owned and operated by the City of Bremerton to impound the Union River for the city's drinking water supply.
 Downstream of Casad Dam is McKenna Falls, which provides a natural barrier to migratory fish.
 The city provides an environmental benefit by protecting water quality and ensuring downstream fish flows.

-When full, the Union River Reservoir holds over a billion gallons of water and supplies about 65% of the city's drinking water.
+When full, the Union River Reservoir holds over a billion gallons of water and supplies about 60% of the city's drinking water during years with normal precipitation.
 Casad Dam is one of Bremerton's most remarkable and valuable investments.

 Height: 190 feet